deepugami/boundless_xyz/ONE_GUIDE_FOR_ALL.md

 - [Mztacat's Simplified Guide](https://github.com/mztacat/Boundless-Simplified-Guide)

 **Guides by:** `0xmoei`, `Zunxbt`, `Mztacat`
-Take a look at each one and follow whichever you find easiest to understand.
+Take a look at each one of them and follow whichever you find easiest to understand.

 ---